HL7-DaVinci/prior-auth/README.md

 ### SSL Certificates

-This Reference Implementation can be configured to enable SSL traffic.
-By default this is disabled.
+This Reference Implementation requires certificates for SSL traffic.
+By default this is disabled since the hosted version on Logica Health adds its own certificated.
+When running on localhost you must enable https traffic.
 Configuration details are in `src/main/resources/application.properties`.
 The enable the default SSL configurations, remove the comments from the following lines:

 ```
 server.ssl.key-store=pas_keystore.p12